Gouldsc/Swift-for-Arduino-Elegoo-Projects-Ports/README.md

 Link to Swift for Arduino's Project page: https://github.com/swiftforarduino/community

-These are ports from Elegoo's "THE MOST COMPLETE STARTER KIT TUTORIAL FOR MEGA 2560" link to elegoo's product page: https://www.elegoo.com/product/elegoo-mega-2560-project-the-most-complete-starter-kit/
+These are ports from Elegoo's "THE MOST COMPLETE STARTER KIT TUTORIAL FOR MEGA 2560" being run on an Arduino Uno link to elegoo's product page: https://www.elegoo.com/product/elegoo-mega-2560-project-the-most-complete-starter-kit/